breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## Why Bother to use GIT?

-Being the only developer in a project is a [utopia](http://www.thefreedictionary.com/Utopic).
+Being the only developer in a project is an [utopia](http://www.thefreedictionary.com/Utopic).
 Normally, you collaborate with other developers, and, without GIT, that becomes a big problem.
 That’s why we need a *repository* of information to centralize and manage changes.
 With a *repository* we are addressing the following:

 + If two developers work on **the same page (file)**, GIT will compare both versions and will *(try to)* merge them into a new one.
 + Downloading and integrating someone else’s code (or any code) into your project without much hassle and doing so automatically.